4GeeksAcademy/machine-learning-content/08-3d-cloud/cloud-computing.md

 ![cloud_computing](../assets/cloud_computing.jpg)

 When we talk about on-premises scheme, we basically are not on the cloud and we are responsible of everything.
-When we migrate to an IaaS model (Infrastructure as a service), it means that we are going to rent the infrastructure services to the cloud provider, for example virtual machines, servers, storage, etc. When we migrate to PaaS (Platform as a service), the provider is not only offering me an infrastructure, they are offering a platform that we can use.
+When we migrate to an IaaS model (Infrastructure as a service), it means that we are going to rent the infrastructure services to the cloud provider, for example virtual machines, servers, storage, etc. When we migrate to PaaS (Platform as a service), the provider is not only offering us an infrastructure, they are offering a platform that we can use.
 Finally, in Saas (Software as a service), the provider is in charge of everything.

-What is the cost with cloud computing services?
+What are the costs in cloud computing services?

-Cloud services have pricing models based in 'pay per use' or for usage.
+Cloud services have pricing models based in 'pay per use'.
 An advantage of this is that there are no infrastructure initial costs and there is no need to buy expensive infrastructure that we may not entirely use.
 Another great advantage is that we can pay for additional resources if we need them, this is what we call elasticity, and of course we can stop paying for those resources if we we no longer need them.

 If you own a company, there are some questions you need to answer before migrating your company to the cloud.
 There have been succesful migrations to the cloud, but there have also been failing migrations.
 We need to understand that we are talking about a digital transformation process.
 Generally, the companies that start a digital transformation, have certain maturity in their procedures, in their culture (human resources), and in their technologies.
-Companies that have failed in this transformation, normally focus in the new technologies, but they forget about redesigning their processes, or do not bother training their human resources on how to use this technologies.
+Companies that have failed in this transformation, normally focus in the new technologies, but they forget about redesigning their processes, or do not bother training their human resources on how to use this new technologies.
 After some months or a couple of years, they realize they wasted their time and money.
-Sometimes the reason is they did not started with clear goals of what to achieve with the digital transformation.
+Sometimes the reason is they did not even started with clear goals of what to achieve with their digital transformation.

 So before migrating to the cloud, make yourself these questions: